Big Toe Joint, Hammer Toe & Bunionette Problems:

 - Sutures generally stay in for 2-3 weeks.

-- You are able to go back to a good supportive running shoe in approximately 2 weeks.
+- You can go back to a good supportive running shoe in approximately 2 weeks.

-- Once you are back in a normal pair of shoes it can still ache for a few more weeks, and you will definitely know it as a month or two go by.
+- Once you are back in a normal pair of shoes, it can still ache for a few more weeks, and you will definitely know it like a month, or two go by.

-This is a different patient, but the joint looks much more smooth with much better surface alignment of the big toe joint.
-When the big toe moves up and down it now has an increased range of motion.
+This is a different patient, but the joint looks much more smooth with the much better surface alignment of the big toe joint.
+When the big toe moves up and down, it now has an increased range of motion.

 Hallux Rigidus Implant Surgery Options: